 The Five Parks in Brisbane Where You Can BYO Drinks

-Grab an esky, pack a picnic basket, go soak up the sun.
+Grab an esky, pack a picnic basket and go soak up the sun in these BYO-friendly Brisbane parks.

 Yep, there's nothing better than an afternoon of eating, drinking and being merry in one of the city's green spaces — particularly if you're in one where you can actually have a beverage.
 You may not know this, but there are only five areas within Brissie parks that allow alcohol to be consumed.
-There's a couple of rules, too: anyone keen for an outdoor tipple must also be consuming a substantial meal at the same time, and you can only enjoy your time outside between 10am to 8pm.
+There's a couple of rules, too: anyone keen on an outdoor tipple must also be consuming a substantial meal at the same time, and you can only enjoy your time outside between 10am–8pm.

-With all of that in mind, here's the quintet of spots just waiting for you to take a picnic basket and a few bevs to during spring and summer.
+With all of that in mind, here's the quintet of spots just waiting for you to take a picnic basket and a few bevs to during spring and summer in Brisbane.

 NEW FARM PARK